 I am an Assistant Professor of Film at Portland State University, co-author of the 7th edition of Directing the Documentary, and a frequent presenter at film events.
 I earned an MFA degree in Film and Video Production from Columbia College Chicago.

 I have over 17 years of full-time teaching experience instructing bachelor’s degree-seeking students in film and video production at regionally accredited institutions.
-I have designed and taught over 25 courses covering many aspects of film production from story development to marketing & distribution.
-My specialty areas are documentary filmmaking and professional development.
+I have designed and taught over 25 courses covering aspects of film production from story development to marketing & distribution.
+My specialty areas in teaching are documentary film production and professional development for the media industry.

 My former students are counted among independent filmmakers and media professionals from New York to Los Angeles and points between.